eddyzags/ansible-kubernetes/README.md

 #### Installing dependencies

 This section contains information on the requirements of `ansible-kubernetes` for the provision to function properly.
-To make it more smooth, the `./scripts/deps_install.sh` sh script is implemented to install dependencies required by the `ansible-kubernetes` project.
+To make it smooth, the `./scripts/deps_install.sh` sh script is implemented to install dependencies required by the `ansible-kubernetes` project.
 The script creates a `./output` folder to produce all the necessary software.

 List of dependencies: